 Chapters 4 and 5 in the New Testament letter to the Ephesians presents a powerful discourse on sex, love, family values, and marriage.
 These Chapters are authoritative, and ignored at our own peril.
 Most people who come to know Jesus were influenced by a church, but my church or your church may have glossed over this subject, perhaps for fear of driving some people away!
 Growing up, we also all inherit the values of parents, teachers, elders, as well as by our peers.
 (The weight of peer influence on us only increases when elders set bad examples.)
-There is one God-given reference in society to point a clear path to wholistic truth.
+There is one God-given reference in society to point a clear path to holistic truth.
 That authoritative body is supposed to be "the church."
-The true church's influence waxes and wanes over time.
+The apparent (visible) church's influence waxes and wanes over time.
 She is at an all time low in America right now.
 Many churches admit that perhaps only 10% of their members actually know Jesus Christ personally.
 But a newborn Christian tends to believe that fellow churchgoers accurately reflect the character of the Lord Jesus which may be way off base.
 God is poorly represented down here by many of us who claim to be insiders!
+In spite of the shifting currents of society, Jesus is building a glorious church whose members are true believers who know Jesus--from Pentecost AD 30 until now.

 I therefore, the prisoner of the Lord, beseech you to walk worthy of the calling with which you were called, with all lowliness and gentleness, with longsuffering, bearing with one another in love, endeavoring to keep the unity of the Spirit in the bond of peace.
 There is one body and one Spirit, just as you were called in one hope of your calling; one Lord, one faith, one baptism; one God and Father of all, who is above all, and through all, and in you all.